Mohammed-Oudai-Helaleh/Video-Game-Pricing-Model/README.md

 # __Steps__
 1. Data Preprocessing
- -Merged the two datasets and retained only meaningful data.
+ - Merged the two datasets and retained only meaningful data.

- -Visualized the data to identify patterns and outliers.
+ - Visualized the data to identify patterns and outliers.

- -Noted extreme skewness in some features and applied transformations to address it.
+ - Noted extreme skewness in some features and applied transformations to address it.

 2. Feature Engineering
- -Removed tags with low votes and ensured they did not overlap with genres.
+ - Removed tags with low votes and ensured they did not overlap with genres.

  -Applied one-hot encoding to tags and genres columns.